1997 Samsonite 200: Failed to qualify or withdrew

-Race Recap
+Race Report

 Tony Stewart came into this race having just missed victory in the past three IRL races, but he put the issue beyond doubt by dominating this race, leading all but seven of the 200 laps.
 The race started off with polesitter Scott Sharp wrecking on the first lap.
 He suffered a non-contact brain injury, despite relatively minor damage to the car.
 The accident (following a similar accident 2 weeks before which forced Stewart's teammate Robbie Buhl to miss the race) revived concern about the cars' inability to absorb energy in a rear-end accident, leading to changes in the gearbox case and bellhousing.
 Sharp would miss the rest of the season as the result of the injury.
 Turns 2 and 4 were treacherous all day, and several early crashes resulted in lengthy cleanups and many laps under caution.

 Eddie Cheever dogged Stewart all day long, and Stéphan Grégoire led his first-ever laps in an IRL race.
 In the end neither of them had enough for Stewart, but after a late caution Cheever, Davey Hamilton, and Grégoire dueled three-wide for second.
 Grégoire broke out and attempted to slingshot Stewart at the finish line, missing by about a car length.
 Cheever and Hamilton finished side-by-side with Hamilton taking third.
 The win was Stewart's first in his Indy car career, and the first win for team owner John Menard Jr. after 18 years of Indy car competition.
 Seven cars finished the race on the lead lap, an IRL record.